overtimepog/WAcrack/README.md

 5).
 When Asked put in the username to brute force<br>
 6).
 Watch it go!

+## Disclaimer

+WAcrack is basically a fork of [metachar/Hatch](https://github.com/metachar/Hatch) but I wanted to develop it independently.
+Being a fork of a parent project, Callow respects and inherits the same license terms of Hatch.

+> This project (WAcrack) and it's contributors do not support or take responsibility for any form of unethical acts.
+This software is purely for educational purposes and is not intended to cause any harm.

 ## How to use (Video)
+## I did not make this video
 [![IMAGE ALT TEXT](https://i.ytimg.com/vi/Hd_kQVnajxk/hqdefault.jpg?sqp=-oaymwEZCPYBEIoBSFXyq4qpAwsIARUAAIhCGAFwAQ==&rs=AOn4CLC7N67-Q67WAxMViUrHWJDdnkSM9A)](https://youtu.be/Hd_kQVnajxk "Video Title")